northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/conda.md

 conda create --prefix=/<path>/<environment-name> python=3.11 anaconda
 :::

-::::{attention}
+:::{attention}
-Do NOT select the setting to automatically initialize conda on startup, as it sometimes interferes with the other environments on the HPC.
+Do NOT automatically initialize conda on startup, as it sometimes interferes with other environments on the HPC.
 If you have previously set conda to initialize on startup, remove the conda initialization script from the `.bashrc` file.
 See {ref}`conda-and-bashrc` for more details.

 Follow the prompts to complete the Conda install, then activate the environment.